netboxlabs/orb-agent/docs/config_samples.md

  -e INSTALL_DRIVERS_PATH=/opt/orb/drivers.txt \
  netboxlabs/orb-agent:develop run -c /opt/orb/agent.yaml
 ```
-The relative path used by `pip install` is the folder that contains `.txt` file.
+The relative path used by `pip install` should point to the directory containing the `.txt` file.

 ## Network-discovery backend